blbadger/blbadger.github.io/input-adversarials.md

 \end{bmatrix}
 $$

 One choice for convolution is to use a Gaussian kernal with a 3x3 size.
 The Gaussian distribution has a number of interesting properties, and arguably introduces the least amount of information in its assumption.
+A Gaussian distribution in two dimensions $x, y$ is as follows:

+$$
+G(x, y) = \frac{1}{2 \pi \sigma^2} exp(frac{x^2 + y^2}{2 \sigma^2})
+$$

+where $\sigma$ is the standard deviation, which we can specify.
+Using the functional Gaussian blur module of `torchvision`, the default value for a 3x3 kernal is $\sigma=0.8$ such that the kernal we will use is to a reasonable approximation

+$$
+\omega =
+9/4
+\begin{bmatrix}
+1/4 & 1/2 & 1/4 \\
+1/2 & 1 & 1/2 \\
+1/4 & 1/2 & 1/4 \\
+\end{bmatrix}
+$$

 Here we apply a gaussian convolution to the input in a curriculum, in which Gaussian convolution is applied at every iteration untl $3/4$ the way through gradient descent, at which time it is no longer applied for the remaining iterations.
 Heuristically this should a general shape to form before details are filled in.

 ```python